Alaska utilities turn to renewables as costs escalate for fossil fuel electricity generation

 They are sloped at angles steep enough to shed snow after storms, and are elevated three feet off the ground, so that sloughing snow has somewhere to fall before being removed by an industrial strength blower that periodically makes winter passes through the project.

-The rows of panels have to be spaced farther apart than in the Lower 48 because the northern sun angles are lower—and cast longer shadows.
+The rows of panels have to be spaced farther apart than in the Lower 48 because the northern sun angles are lower — and cast longer shadows.
 So, if the rows were closer together, the panels would shade each other out.

 This means Alaska solar farms require more land to generate power.
-But the bigger spaces between the rows—wide enough to drive tractors through—offer a greater opportunity for cultivating food crops such as potatoes.
+But the bigger spaces between the rows — wide enough to drive tractors through — offer a greater opportunity for cultivating food crops such as potatoes.
 With the aid of a federal grant, a test of this farming potential will happen next year at the Houston project in a collaborative effort with the University of Alaska Fairbanks.

 Renewable IPP, so far, has not faced the kind of strong, organized opposition that has slowed, and at times stymied, some solar development in the Lower 48.
-But in the Matanuska Susitna Valley, some people were initially wary about putting solar farms on rural lands, and Miller acknowledges the potential for more of a backlash as the solar footprint expands.
+But in the Matanuska Susitna region, some people were initially wary about putting solar farms on rural lands, and Miller acknowledges the potential for more of a backlash as the solar footprint expands.
 She hopes that finding a way to use the acreage for food production as well as energy will help ease those concerns and also boost the profitability of these ventures.

 “While we have a lot of land (in Alaska), we don’t have a lot by the road system.
 And, so, if we’re tying that up, people will want to see that we are using it well,” Miller said.